Willgunter/Discord-Clone/README.md

 - 1/7/2024
     - Fixed authenticate by turning callbacks into promises
+    - Fixed other issue
+    - Ran into another issue something related to payload or some shit idk

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)